Frequently Asked Questions (FAQ)

 Will I get a massage at physical therapy?

-Massage may be part of your treatment.
+Manual therapy may be part of your treatment.
 Rehabilitation specialists are trained in a variety of techniques that may help with your recovery.
-Deep tissue techniques may be part of the rehabilitative process.
-Massage is used for three reasons typically - to facilitate venous return from a swollen area, to relax a tight muscle, or to relieve pain.
+Both deep- and soft- tissue techniques may be part of the rehabilitative process.
+Body tissue work is used for three reasons typically - to facilitate venous return from a swollen area, to relax a tight muscle, or to relieve pain.
 Contrary to common thought, massage does not increase circulation.

 What happens if my problem or pain returns?

 Flare ups are not uncommon.
 If you have a flare up (exacerbation), give us a call.
 We may suggest you come back to see us, return to your doctor, or simply modify your daily activities or exercise routine.

 Can I go to any physical therapy clinic?

 In most cases, you have the right to choose any physical therapy clinic.
 Our practice is a provider for many different insurance plans.

 The best thing to do is give us a call and we will attempt to answer all of your questions.